Nirajan17/personal-chatbot/README.md

 - `transcript.db`: SQLite database for storing conversation transcripts.
 - `personal/`: Directory for storing personal documents.
 - `.env`: Environment variables file (not included in the repository).
+- `requirements.txt`: Lists all the dependencies required for the project.

 ## Contributing